Feedback Vertex Set and Even Cycle Transversal for H-Free Graphs: Finding Large Block Graphs: Hardness Results for Even Cycle Transversal on -Free Graphs

 The next theorem is analogous to the one for {\sc Feedback Vertex Set}; see also Table~\ref{t-table}.

 \begin{theorem} Let $H$ be a graph.
-Then {\sc Even Cycle Transversal} for $H$-free graphs is polynomial-time solvable if $H\ssi sP_3$ for some $s\geq 1$ or $H\ssi P_5$, and it is \NP-complete if $H$ is not a linear forest. \end{theorem}
+Then {\sc Even Cycle Transversal} for $H$-free graphs is polynomial-time solvable if $H\ssi sP_3$ or $H\ssi sP_1+P_5$ for some $s\geq 0$, and it is \NP-complete if $H$ is not a linear forest. \end{theorem}

-\begin{proof} If $H\ssi sP_3$, use Corollary~\ref{c-1}, and if $H\ssi P_5$, use Corollary~\ref{cor:pfive}.
+\begin{proof} If $H\ssi sP_3$ or $H\ssi sP_1+P_5$ for some integer $s\geq 0$, then we use Corollary~\ref{c-1}.
 If $H$ is not a linear forest, then it has a cycle or a claw.
 If $H$ has a cycle, then we apply Theorem~\ref{t-girth} for $p = |V(H)|+1$.
 Otherwise, $H$ has an induced claw and we apply Theorem~\ref{t-line}. \end{proof}